cevanwells/radiii/README.md

 ### Deploying / Publishing

-A Docker image is currently underdevelopment and when finished the Dockerfile will be included in this repository
+A Docker image is currently under development and when finished the Dockerfile will be included in this repository

 ## Features